anthonyrka/pydzn/README.md

   <img src="docs/simple_website_layout_appbar_components.png" alt="mobile" width="640">
 </p>

-We inject complex components (NavItem composed of Text) into the region slots inside `AppBarLayout`, however, I don't like how the look inside their respective regions. pydzn provides a dzn controls on layouts in order to define the layout within each region.
+We inject complex components (NavItem composed of Text) into the region slots inside `AppBarLayout`, however, I don't like how they look inside their respective regions. pydzn provides a dzn controls on layouts in order to define the layout within each region.
 Let's center each of these components in their respective region.

 ```python
 ...